SDS and Hazard Communication 151

 OSHA.
-A government agency under the U.S. Dept. of Labor that helps employers reduce injuries, illnesses, and deaths in the workplace.
-OSHA ensures safe and healthful working conditions for working men and women through research, information, standards, enforcement, education, and training.
+A government agency under the U.S. Department of Labor that helps employers reduce injuries, illnesses, and deaths in the workplace.
+The Occupational Safety and Health Administration ensures safe and healthful working conditions through research, information, standards, enforcement, education, and training.

 A type of reactive hazard that can catch fire independently.
 Organic peroxides are oxidizers and fuels simultaneously.